KaidoSo/cocktails-milestone-3/README.md

 a high priority requirement for this project, the app responsiveness was also tested by resizing the window.
 Below is a full list of devices used in the testing phase:

 Simulated with Chrome DevTools:
-Moto G4
+Moto G4,
-Galaxy S5
+Galaxy S5,
-Pixel 2
+Pixel 2,
-Pixel 2 XL
+Pixel 2 XL,
-iPhone 5/SE
+iPhone 5/SE,
-iPhone 6/7/8
+iPhone 6/7/8,
-iPhone 6/7/8 Plus
+iPhone 6/7/8 Plus,
-iPhone X
+iPhone X,
-iPad
+iPad,
 iPad Pro

 Physical Devices:
-Samsung Galaxy S8
+Samsung Galaxy S8,
-Sony Xperia XZ1 Compact
+Sony Xperia XZ1 Compact,
 Lenovo ThinkBook M-14 IML

 Tested Sections HTML CSS: